UlrikeDetective/youtube/README.md

-# Data insights about how a few selected Youtube channels are doing
+# Youtube Channel Analysis

-## Finding trends and patterns
+## This repository explores data insights from various YouTube channels, aiming to identify trends and patterns in their content and performance.

 ### Table of Contents